Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/03-03-komachi.png)

-* When you reach the relay point, farm 60 battles in 1F
+* When you reach the relay point, farm 60 battles in 1F's rare spot
 * Prolong grind if you don't have materials for 10 total crafts
 <hr>